Wiredcraft/test-devops/Task2/roles/deploy_server/README.md

 # Ansible Role: deploy api
-> An ansible role to deploy a api server.
+> An ansible role to deploy a api server to RedHat.

 # Installation
 ```bash